speciial/pokeclone/README.md

 The original resolution of the GBA is 240x160 pixels.
 For a regular HD screen, this is a little to small so the clone will be scaled up by a factore of 4.
 This means the window is now 960x640 pixel, a block is 64x64 pixel, and a tile is 32x32 pixel.

 Currently, the goal is to rebuild the game, so other than upscaling the resolution, things should look and feel like in the original game.
-For recreating the textures and maps [Serebii.net's Pokearth](www.serebii.net/pokearth/) seems like a great resource.
+For recreating the textures and maps [Serebii.net's Pokearth](https://www.serebii.net/pokearth/) seems like a great resource.
+For character animation and other sprites and images [the spriters resource](https://www.spriters-resource.com/game_boy_advance/pokemonfireredleafgreen) has a lot of stuff.

 ## About the Code